 * S&P 500 coming off biggest weekly decline since June

-* Volume seen light on Veterans Day with bond market closed
+* Volume seen light on Veterans Day holiday with bond market closed

-Trading volume is expected to be light, with the U.S. bond market and government offices closed on Monday for the Veterans Day holiday.
+Trading volume is expected to be light, with the U.S. bond market and government offices closed for the Veterans Day holiday.

-Last week's weakness was partly propelled by concerns about whether there will be a timely solution to avoid the fiscal cliff, a combination of government spending cuts and tax increases set to go into effect early next year unless Congress acts to change the law before then.
-Though most consider it unlikely that no deal will be reached, analysts fear going over the cliff could push the economy back into recession
+Those losses were partly propelled by concerns over the fiscal cliff, a combination of government spending cuts and tax increases set to go into effect early next year unless Congress acts to change the law before then.
+Though most consider it unlikely that no deal will be reached, analysts fear going over the cliff could push the economy back into recession.

-Apple Inc rose 0.6 percent to $550.42 after the company announced a global patent settlement with HTC Corp , as well as a 10-year licensing agreement.
-Apple's stock has been under pressure recently, dropping more than 20 percent from its 2012 high to enter bear market territory.
+Apple Inc rose 0.8 percent to $551.20 in premarket trading after the company announced a global patent settlement with HTC Corp, as well as a 10-year licensing agreement.
+Apple shares have been under pressure recently.

 Homebuilder D.R.
 Horton Inc reported fourth-quarter earnings that beat expectations, helped by a jump in orders.
-D.R.
-Horton's shares gained 3.1 percent to $21.23.
+Shares gained 3.2 percent to $21.25 in premarket trading.